jackiehjm/stx-docs/doc/source/introduction/terms.rst

 Controller
-  A node within a StarlingX edge cloud that runs the cloud management software ("control plane").
+  A node within a StarlingX edge cloud that runs the cloud management software (*control plane*).
 There can be either one or two controller nodes in a StarlingX edge cloud.

   - Runs cloud control functions for managing cloud resources.
-  - Runs all OpenStack control functions (e.g. managing images, virtual volumes, virtual network, and virtual machines).
+  - Runs all OpenStack control functions, such as managing images, virtual volumes, virtual network, and virtual machines.
   - Can be part of a two-node HA control node cluster for running control functions either active/active or active/standby.